 Who should stay at Bondi Beach?

-If you want to spend more time on the beach than checking out the sites, that this is a good choice, plenty of dining options (a superb choice for vegetarian and vegan travellers).
-It attracts a young backpacker crowd and can be a lot of fun if you fit the demographic!
+If you want to spend more time on the beach than checking out the sites, then this is a good choice.
+There are plenty of dining options (a superb choice for vegetarian and vegan travellers).

 Check out our Insider’s Guide to Bondi for lots more on the popular part of town.

 Before you book you should consider: Traffic getting in and out of Bondi is a nightmare most of the time.
 While there are plenty of buses up to the Junction, it can take ages to get there.
-From here it’s only a 10 minute train ride to the city, but some days it can take 30 mins on the bus from the beach to the station.
+From here, it’s only a 10-minute train ride to the city, but some days it can take 30 minutes on the bus from the beach to the station.

 Hotels in Bondi